OWASP/CheatSheetSeries/cheatsheets/Microservices_based_Security_Arch_Doc_Cheat_Sheet.md

 #### Implementation tips

 To verify the definition and documentation of all application components in terms of the business or security functions they provide analyze data collected under the following sections (parameter “Short description”):
-* "Identify and describe application-functionality services";
+* Identify and describe application-functionality services
-* "Identify and describe infrastructure services".
+* Identify and describe infrastructure services

 #### Mapping to OWASP projects

 * [OWASP ASVS, V1 “Architecture, Design and Threat Modeling Requirements”, #1.11.1](https://github.com/OWASP/ASVS/blob/master/4.0/en/0x10-V1-Architecture.md#v1-architecture-design-and-threat-modeling-requirements)

-# Authors and Primary Editors

-Alexander Barabanov - barabanov.iu8@gmail.com